 I have taught live sound engineering and concert tour management for University of West London/London College of Music, Point Blank Music School, Tileyard Education, Academy of Contemporary Music (ACM), Access to Music, The Institute of Contemporary Music Performance (ICMP), Buckinghamshire New University, BIMM,Liverpool University and City College Manchester, and also run sessions and workshops about the live music business for other organizations including the Audio Engineering Society (you can see some videos of me speaking here.)
 I am a confident and enthusiastic teacher, partly because of my passion for my subject and partly through valuable knowledge gained from passing a PGC in Learning and Teaching in Higher Education.

 ‘The Tour Book – How To Get Your Music On The Road’, which was required reading on many music management institutions including Berklee College of Music.
 The book is out of print now, and I am writing a 3rd edition which is due out in 2020.

 ‘5 Steps to a Roadie Job – How to get Working On-The-Road With Touring Bands’ – a guide for touring concert techs.

 ‘Playing Your First Music Festival‘ – a mini-guide to performing at open-air, green-field, music festivals.

-Public speaking and appearances
+Public speaking & appearances